AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

    * **Manager approved:** Managers approve these courses.
 Learners can sign up for these courses, but they are not enrolled directly to these types of courses without Manager's approval.
 A notification request is sent to Managers when learners sign up for these types of courses.
 Upon Manager approval, these courses are listed as enrolled for learners.
    * **Self-enrolled:** Learners can directly enroll themselves to these types of courses.

-1. Choose if you want to set a price for your course or make it free.
+6. Choose if you want to set a price for your course or make it free.
 If you want to make the course paid, choose the option **[!UICONTROL Paid]**, and specify a price.
 The price then appears on the Course card and the Course overview page for a learner.

+   >[!NOTE]
+   >
-   NOTE: This is only enabled when Adobe Commerce connector is configured.
+   >This is only enabled when Adobe Commerce connector is configured.

-1. If you want to provide the ability for learners to unenroll themselves from your course, enable the check-box **Learners can unenroll themselves**.
+7. If you want to provide the ability for learners to unenroll themselves from your course, enable the check-box **Learners can unenroll themselves**.

-1. **Instance Configuration**
+8. **Instance Configuration**

    If you enable this option, learners who are in the state, In Progress,  can visit other instances and enroll there.
 A learner can then retain the progress of the previous instance.